 Most people have heard of VPNs or Virtual Private Networks.
 However, not many know what they are.
 The general idea is that VPNs are software that unblocks blocked websites at work.
 This is true but it is only the tip of the iceberg.
-Knowledge of what a Virtual Private Server is, is even more scarce among laymen.
+Knowledge of what a Virtual Private Server is even more scarce among laymen.
 VPNs and VPSs are commonly confused but are two very different things.
 For one is a network while the other is part of a physical machine.

 A Virtual Private Network (VPN) is a connection of one or more computers across the internet that keeps information private from those who are not part of the network.
-This makes it popular for businesses as they can ensure confidentiality of important information.
+This makes it popular for businesses as they can ensure the confidentiality of important information.
 On the other hand, a Virtual Private Server (VPS) is a physical part of a bigger server that has been fully contained to not interact with any other data on the machine.
 This means that it has its own resource allocation, software, etc. It is effectively a server within a server.

-As with anything you consider buying online or offline, it is important to do your due diligence, therefore we’re going to dive into a detailed information that will help you find the best VPS hosting in India.
+As with anything you consider buying online or offline, it is important to do your due diligence, therefore we’re going to dive into detailed information that will help you find the best VPS hosting in India.

 What is VPS Hosting?

 When it comes to the hosting context, VPS is a package in which the customer buys or leases a part of a server from the hosting company.
 Unlike Shared hosting, where the customer buys a partition and is merely a folder among many more folders and under the same restrictions and software as all the other users, Virtual Private Servers (VPS) are completely cut-off from the other clients on the server.